Eschines P. Matthews

 Eschines Pierson Matthews (September 11, 1832 – July 30, 1913) was an American businessman, manufacturer, and politician.

+Biography

 Born in Painesville, Ohio, Matthews moved to Milwaukee, Wisconsin in 1857.
 Matthews and his brothers started Matthew Brothers a furniture manufacturing business.
 Matthews served on the Milwaukee Common Council and was a Republican.
 In 1881, Matthews served in the Wisconsin State Assembly.
 Matthews died at his home, in Milwaukee, Wisconsin, after suffering ill health.